Top of the page

 Aural atresia is the lack of an ear canal.
 It may occur in one or both ears.
 In aural atresia repair, the doctor rebuilds the canal and middle ear.
 This surgery is done when a child is at least 5 years old.

 The doctor makes a new ear canal and fixes problems in the middle ear.
 Your child will be asleep during the surgery.

 Children often go home several hours after surgery.
-They may have ear pain for up to 2 weeks after surgery.
+They may have ear pain for a few days after surgery.
 Your child will probably be able to go back to school or daycare within a week.

 The surgery should improve your child's hearing.
 But your child may still need a hearing aid.